 The Biologics Price Competition and Innovation Act of 2009 (BPCI Act) was signed into law in March 2010 as part of the Affordable Care Act.
-The BPCI Act created an abbreviated approval process for biosimilars, the goal of which is to demonstrate "biosimilarity" between the proposed product and the original product, not to independently establish the safety and effectiveness of the proposed product.
+The BPCI Act created an abbreviated approval process for biosimilars, the goal of which is to demonstrate the biosimilarity between the proposed product and the original product, not to independently establish the safety and effectiveness of the proposed product.

 A "totality of the evidence" approach is taken by the FDA in evaluating biosimilars for approval.
-The results from clinical trials are important, but data from "preclinical" work is also considered.
+The results from clinical trials are important, but findings from research conducted prior to clinical trials is also considered.